 Here's how it's done:

 Lie on your back with one foot flat on the floor.
 Raise the other foot off the floor, and wrap a light resistance band around it.
-Hold the ends of the band in your hands, with your upper arms on the floor, perpendicular to your torso, and your elbows bent 90 degrees, as shown on the right.
+Hold the ends of the band in your hands, with your upper arms on the floor, perpendicular to your torso, and your elbows bent 90 degrees.

 With your legs in this position, you flatten your lower back, making it impossible to go into lumbar extension.